Dirt Candy: Reception

 Dirt Candy has attracted critical attention for the quality, creativity, and presentation of its food.
 The New York Times described Cohen as "waging war on the 'eat your vegetables' mind-set" with "vegetable cookery that is original, clever, visually arresting and, above all, a lot of fun to eat."

 Several reviewers have commented on the name.
 In one of the earliest reviews, The New Yorker's Kate Julian wrote that, in contrast to the earthy-sounding name, the food and decor "evoke some utopian future where the people have renounced not just meat but also soil, in favor of brightly colored, hydroponically grown produce."

 The New York Times wrote a mostly positive write-up a few months after it opened, praising the food as "artfully composed" but criticizing its lighting.
 Its longer review in 2012 gave it two stars ("very good").
 It has appeared on several publications' lists of best restaurants in the city.
-New York Magazine ranked it top restaurant in the Lower East Side in 2018, calling its food "careful, complex, and delicious, but not overly science-y".
+New York Magazine ranked it top restaurant on the Lower East Side in 2018, calling its food "careful, complex, and delicious, but not overly science-y".

 Dirt Candy has also received some attention for Cohen's outspokenness on food and restaurant industry issues.
 She has advocated for greater coverage of women chefs, notably writing a critical response to Time magazine's "The Gods of Food" feature, which included in its list of "gods" only male chefs.
 In the blog that she kept from the restaurant's opening in 2008 until 2014, she frequently responded to reviews, offering rebuttals and counter-criticism.
 For example, she took issue with an early, mostly positive write-up in The New York Times, in particular objecting to its negative description of the lighting, the conduct of its photographer, and for generally reviewing restaurants too soon after opening.